 Alfama Lisbon and Mouraria neighborhood guide.
 Insider tips to make the most of your time in Old Town Lisbon popular, including where to eat, drink, stay and shop.

 Disclosure: This Mouraria and Alfama Lisbon district guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Alfama and Mouraria are neighboring historical districts of old town Lisbon.
 Mouraria is the old Moorish ghetto on the north side of the castle, and Alfama on the south side to the water.
 Both neighborhoods consist of lovely narrow cobblestone streets winding their way up to the top of the hill with Castelo de São Jorge overlooking the city.
 Making your way upwards can be a steep climb, so take plenty of water and wear comfortable shoes.
 When you reach the top, you will be met with numerous beautiful patios and miradouros (lookouts), and have the opportunity to take in the panoramic view of the city from the Castle.